AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

   .. index:: --subdirs=dir

 ``--subdirs=dir``
   Use the specified subdirectory of the project objects file (or of the project file directory if the project does not specify an object directory) for tool output files.
 Has no effect if no project is specified as tool argument.

+  .. index:: -eL

+``-eL``
+  Follow all symbolic links when processing project files.
+By default, symbolic links are not resolved and kept as is.
+In some cases, resolving the target of symbolic links is needed for proper loading of project files.

-  .. index:: --no_objects_dir
+  .. index:: --target

-``--no_objects_dir``
-  Place all the result files into the current directory instead of project objects directory.
+``--target=targetname``
+  Specify a target for cross platforms, this is needed to locate the proper runtime library.

   .. index:: --RTS

 ``--RTS=rts-path``
   Specifies the default location of the runtime library.

-  .. index:: --target

-``--target=targetname``
-  Specify a target for cross platforms, this is needed to locate the proper runtime library.

-  .. index:: -a

-``-a``
-  Process all units including those with read-only ALI files such as those from the GNAT Run-Time library.

   .. index:: -h

 ``-h``
   List all the rules checked by the given ``gnatcheck`` version.

   .. index:: -j

 ``-j``\ nnnn
   Use *nnnn* processes to analyze the source files.